Industrial Robots 101: What They Are and How They Work

 They get their name because they can move within a sphere-shaped workspace.
 One key advantage of polar robots is their ability to move in a complete 360-degree range and handle large workspaces.

-Applications of Industrial robots
+Applications of industrial robots

-Some of the most widely adopted applications of Industrial robots include:
+Some of the most widely adopted applications of industrial robots include:

 • Assembly and dispensing